-Back to Basics is a series of short, conversational, micro-learnings on topics focused on best practices in victim services.
-This series is intended for those newer to victim services but can also be a great opportunity for a quick refresher for people who have been working in victim services for any length of time.
+The Back to Basics videos are a series of short, conversational, microlearnings on topics focused on best practices in victim services.
+This series is intended for those newer to victim services, but it can also be a great opportunity for a quick refresher for people who have been working in victim services for any length of time.

 Confidentiality